This Course is part of a Career Path: Become a Penetration Tester

 What Does this Social Engineering Course Cover?

 Our online Social Engineering course covers the methods that are used by criminals to exploit the human element of organizations, using the information to perform cyber attacks on the companies.
-In the class, you will learn to execute the methods yourself, in a step-by-step manner.
+In the class, you will learn to execute several social engineering methods yourself, in a step-by-step manner.
 The purpose of this training is to prepare you to defend your organization against social engineering attacks, and to learn how to use these methods ethically to gather intelligence.

 The tools used in this training course include: